Bogra District: Ancient history

-In the ancient period, Bogra District was a part of the territory of the Pundras or Paundras, which were known by the name of Pundravardhana, one of the kingdoms of Eastern India and was separated by the Karatoya River from the more easterly kingdom of Prag-Jyotisha or Kamrupa.
+In the ancient period, Bogra District was a part of the territory of the Pundras or Paundras, which were known by the name of Pundravardhana, one of the kingdoms of ancient Bengal region and was separated by the Karatoya River from the more easterly kingdom of Prag-Jyotisha or Kamrupa.
 The name Pundravardhana frequently occurs in the Mahabharata, Ramayana, and the Puranas.
-According to the Mahabharata and the Puranas, Vasudeva, a powerful prince of the Pundra family, ruled over Pundravardhana as far back as 1280 B.C.
+According to the Mahabharata and the Puranas, Vasudeva, a powerful prince of the Pundra family, ruled over Pundravardhana as far back as 1280 BC.
 The claims of the district to antiquity, however, mostly rely on an association with the old, fortified town that is now known as Mahasthangarh.

-The district was under the rule of the Mauryas in the 4th and 3rd centuries B.C.
+The district was under the rule of the Mauryas in the 4th and 3rd centuries BC.
 This is evidenced by the presence of pillars of Ashoka in many parts of Pundravardhana and the discovery of an ancient Brahmi inscription at Mahasthangarh in this district.
 Bhadra Bahu, a high monk of the Jain religion and the son of a Brahmin of Kotivarsha, was the Jain-Guru of Chandra Gupta Maurya.
-Ashoka was a firm believer in Buddhism and put to death many naked sectarians, presumably the Jains, in Pundravardhana.
+Ashoka was a firm believer in Buddhism and put to death and many naked sectarians, presumably the Jains, were in Pundravardhana.

-The Gupta authority of the third-to-fifth centuries A.D. over this district is revealed by the discovery of several inscriptions of that period from Pundravardhana, which was a Bhukti under the rule of Guptas till the end of the fifth century.
+The Gupta authority of the third-to-fifth centuries AD over this district is revealed by the discovery of several inscriptions of that period from Pundravardhana, which was a Bhukti under the rule of Guptas till the end of the fifth century.

-At the beginning of the seventh century, Sasanka came upon the throne of Gauda and exercised his authority over Pundravardhana, including this district.
-After the death of Sasanka, the region fell under the rule of Harshavardhana (606–647).
-This is evident from the account of a Chinese pilgrim Xuanzang, who may have visited Pundravardhana in 640 A.D.
+Bogra was the part of Gauda Kingdom of ancient Bengal, after the rule of Guptas in Bengal.
+At the beginning of the seventh century, King Shashanka came upon the throne of Gauda and exercised his authority over Pundravardhana, including this district.
+After the death of Shashanka, the region fell under the rule of Harshavardhana (626–647).
+This is evident from the account of a Chinese pilgrim Xuanzang, who may have visited Pundravardhana in 640 AD.